thanos-io/thanos/docs/quick-tutorial.md

 # Quick Tutorial

+Feel free to check the free, in-browser interactive tutorial [as Killercoda Thanos Course](https://killercoda.com/thanos).
+We will be progressively updating our Katacoda Course with more scenarios.

+On top of this feel free to go through our tutorial presented here:

 ## Prometheus

 Thanos is based on Prometheus.
 With Thanos you use more or less Prometheus features depending on the deployment model, however Prometheus always stays as integral foundation for *collecting metrics* and alerting using local data.